Better Health Channel

 • Iron is an important dietary mineral that is involved in various bodily functions, including the transport of oxygen in the blood.

-• Dietary iron is found in both animal and plant products.
+• Dietary iron is found in animal and plant foods.
+Iron deficiency can be treated by adding iron-rich foods to your diet.

-• Certain foods and drinks affect how much iron your body absorbs.
+• Some foods and drinks affect how much iron your body absorbs.

 Give feedback about this page